Pesche: Medieval times

 With the end of imperial authority in the western Italy and the fall of big cities, along with the arrival of new populations that governed the Italian peninsula (Eruli, Goti, Longobardi), a sudden migration away from the big cities occurred.
 It is exactly during this time that, close to the thermal baths, a small group of people will move to the base of Monte San Marco around the year 1000.
 A Benedictine monastery was already present here which was most likely built on a small Sunni fortress which was then used as a lookout post.
 The population grew bigger and they started settling in the town by building several important structures.
-The presence of the Benedictine monks is very important to the town of Pesche, as they began building places of worship and cultivated a pious lifestyle, so much so that the citizens of Pesche were known as “monastic”.
-The most important religious structures that were built were the church of Sant’Angelo, the Santa Maria dell’ospedale (where they also managed a hospice) and the convent of Santa Croce.
-It is interesting to note how the church of Sant’Angelo (the parochial church at the time) was not built inside the walls of the city but further up on the hills.
+The presence of the Benedictine monks is very important to the town of Pesche, as they began building places of worship and cultivated a pious lifestyle, so much so that the citizens of Pesche were known as "monastic".
+The most important religious structures that were built were the church of Sant'Angelo, the Santa Maria dell'ospedale (where they also managed a hospice) and the convent of Santa Croce.
+The church of Sant'Angelo (the parochial church at the time) was not built inside the walls of the city but further up on the hills.
 During this time the center and the houses of its inhabitants were also being built further up the valley and outside of the city walls.
 The political situation was also changing and Pesche became an important possession of the Monastery of Montecassino, so much so that at the time it also had papal protection.